PlanetDestroyyer/cnn-from-scratch/README.md

 CIFAR-10 – object classification on RGB images

-The goal is to:

-Design custom CNN architectures for each dataset

-Train them end-to-end

-Evaluate their performance using multiple metrics

-Study how model complexity and regularization strategies change with dataset difficulty
+The goal is to design custom CNN architectures, train them end-to-end, and compare how model complexity and regularization change with dataset difficulty.

 All models are implemented using TensorFlow/Keras, with evaluation done via accuracy, classification report, and confusion matrix.